nazarsosyak/adav-group/example.md

 Each crisis is therefore summarized by:
 - its **dominant PCA mode (PC1)**, capturing the main direction of market stress,
+- its **secondary PCA mode (PC2)**, capturing the main alternative stress pattern that PC1 does not explain,
-- the **fraction of variance explained** by that mode, measuring how synchronized the market becomes,
+- the **fraction of variance explained** by each mode, measuring how synchronized the market becomes,
 - and the **feature loadings** defining the underlying crisis mechanism.